GeorgeStrakhov/soul-candy/drafts/_snippets.md

 So make things.
 Making things is a joy.
 "Making things is a joy - immensely satisfying.
 J.R.R.
 Tolkien suggests that God gave us the gift of subcreation, as a gift, just for joy. (...)
 Thanks to The Great Designer, who graciously grants us the means, the daily sustaining, and the joys of subcreation"

+And if nothing else works, then make fun.
+"humor was another of the soul's weapons in the fight for self-preservation.
+It is well known that humor, more than anything else in the human make-up, can afford an aloofness and an ability to rise above any situation, even if only for a few seconds.

 * be real (when you meet real people you sense it straight away. you are real)
+* take it slowly (good things take time)
 * beware of time
 * jump
 * continue